HandsOnDataViz/book/docs/HandsOnDataViz.md

 In this section, we will show you how to create bar or column charts using a Chart.js.
-To do so, we will be using a Chart.js come template that pulls ata from a CSV file, as shown in Figure
+To do so, we will be using a Chart.js come template that pulls data from a CSV file, as shown in Figure
 <a href="#fig:chartjs-demo-bar">12.1</a>.
 This column chart shows how
 many students in five school districts in Connecticut were English-language learners in 2018-2019 academic year.